-Document Signatures In-Lieu of Filing Fee Petition - Used with the "Modified" Closed Primary (continued) If forms are issued as Signatures-In-Lieu Petition, they must be returned by the deadlines listed above.
-DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Petition signature gathering period from November 12 to December 7.
+Signatures In-Lieu of Filing Fee Petition - Used with the "Modified" Closed Primary (continued) If a petition is submitted containing numerous duplicate signatures in order to file a larger number of signatures-in-lieu, those signatures will be disqualified and credit toward the filing fee will not be given to them.
+The candidate must either pay the full amount remaining of the filing fee or forfeit the opportunity to be a candidate.
+That portion of the filing fee not covered by the signatures must be paid in full before the Declaration of Intention or Declaration of Candidacy and Nomination Petition may be filed.
+If forms are issued as Signatures-In-Lieu Petition, they must be returned by the deadlines listed above.
+DO NOT use the Signatures-In-Lieu Petitions for collecting nomination signatures during the Nomination Petition signature gathering period from November 10 to December 5.
 Candidates must obtain a Nomination petition during that period in order to collect any nomination signatures that may be needed.
-The names and addresses of candidates requesting Signature-In-Lieu Petitions is considered public information (Elections Code §8105, 8106) Who Files Optional for all candidates Deadline November 7, 2001 - State, Legislative, Judicial & Independent Candidates November 26, 2001 - Congressional, Board of Supervisors and County Offices
+The names and addresses of candidates requesting Signature-In-Lieu Petitions is considered public information (Elections Code §8105, 8106) Who files Optional for All candidates Deadline November 5, 2003 - Legislative, judicial and independent candidates for legislative office ♦ November 20, 2003 - U.S. Senate, congressional & county candidates

 Document Signatures-In-Lieu Toward Nomination Signatures If a candidate submits a Signatures-In-Lieu petition, the county elections official shall also count those valid signatures appearing on the petition toward the number of voter signatures required for the candidate's Nomination Paper.
 If the Signatures-In-Lieu petition contains the requisite number of valid signatures required for the Nomination Paper, the candidate is NOT required to circulate and file a separate Nomination Paper.
 Instead, the candidate may submit a written request to the county elections official to count the valid signatures on the Signatures-In-Lieu petition toward the nomination signature requirement.
 However, the other required documents (i.e. Declaration of Candidacy, etc.) must still be filed during the appropriate time frame.
 If the Signature-In-Lieu petition does not contain the requisite number of valid signatures required for the Nomination Paper, the candidate must circulate and file a separate Nomination petition to be signed by qualified registered voters during the nomination period.
 The candidate may submit a written request to the county elections official to apply the number of valid signatures on the Signature-In-Lieu petition toward, and combined with, the valid number of signatures on the Nomination Paper to satisfy the signature requirement for the office.
 In order for a signature to be considered valid and count toward the nomination signature requirement for partisan offices, the voter must be registered with the same political party as the candidate.
 The Signatures-In-Lieu Petitions and/or the Nomination Paper must be delivered to the county elections official of the county in which the signers of the petition reside.
 Therefore, all signers on a petition section must reside in the same county.
-(Elections Code §8020, 8022, 8040-8041, 8061-8062, 8105-8106) Who files All candidates who file Signature-In-Lieu Petitions Deadline Ka November 7, 2001 - State, Legislative, Judicial & Independent Candidates November 26, 2001 - Congressional, Board of Supervisors and County Offices
+(Elections Code §8020, 8022, 8040-8041, 8061-8063, 8105-8106) Who files All candidates who file Signature-In-Lieu Petitions Deadline ◆ November 5, 2003 - Legislative, judicial and independent candidates for legislative office ♦ November 20, 2003 - U.S. Senate, congressional & county candidates